tommaay/stakefish-assignment/README.md

 ## Other notes

 There are some things that I didn't add due to not having enough time and prioritizing other important tasks.
 I didn't add any loading UX or error handling which is a must if this was a real production app.
 I would have liked to add some caching for the exchanges and details apis.
 For that I would not want to do it manually but I could if I had to.
 But the developer experience of using a library like Tanstack Query for React makes it so much easier.
-That is one project I would highly push to use on whatever team I'm on.
+That is one library that I would highly push to use on whatever team I'm on.